Pete Evans

-Peter Daryl Evans (born 29 August 1973) is an Australian chef, and former television presenter, who was a judge of the competitive cooking show My Kitchen Rules.
-Evans has been heavily criticised for spreading misinformation about vaccinations, and pseudoscientific dieting ideas such as the Paleolithic diet.
-He lives in Round Mountain, New South Wales.
+Peter Daryl Evans (born 29 August 1973) is an Australian chef and former television presenter who was a judge of the competitive Australian cooking show My Kitchen Rules.
+Evans has since been heavily criticised for spreading misinformation about vaccinations, and pseudoscientific dieting ideas such as the Paleolithic diet.
+He currently lives in Round Mountain, New South Wales.

+Early life

+Born in Melbourne in 1973, Evans was only three when his parents split up, and seven when he and his mother moved to the Gold Coast.
+He was raised on the Gold Coast and attended Merrimac State High School throughout his teenage years as well as working his first job at McDonald's Mermaid Beach, which was coincidentally the first McDonald's restaurant to open in Queensland.

+Evans developed a keen interest in surfing during his high school years on the Gold Coast and would ride his bike to the beach every morning to go surfing.
+His interest in cooking began in his early teenage years when he worked in a local pie shop on the Gold Coast and began a full-time cooking apprenticeship at the age of 17, which would lead to him relocating to Melbourne at the age of 19 for greater cooking opportunities.

+He returned to the Gold Coast-Tweed area later in life and is based in the Northern Rivers where he has recently been involved with a paleo cafe in Burleigh Heads as well as a rainforest retreat in Byrrill Creek.

 Career

 Restaurateur/chef

 In 1996, Evans moved to Sydney with his brother and David Corsi and they opened Hugos Bondi in 1996, followed by Hugos Lounge in 2000 and Hugos Bar Pizza in 2004 (both in Sydney's Kings Cross) and Hugos Manly in 2008.
 Over 1998–2011, the restaurants in the Hugos Group were awarded eight Sydney Morning Herald 'Chef's Hats', 21 'Best in Australia' awards, and three 'Best pizza in Australia' awards at the Australian Fine Food Show.
 In 2005, Hugos won 'Best pizza in the world' at the American Pizza Challenge in New York City.

 While visiting Australia for her Oprah's Ultimate Australian Adventure (2011), Oprah Winfrey sent her 'ultimate viewers' for a pizza-making and cocktail class with Evans at Hugos Bar Pizza.
 Evans has cooked at several events in the US as part of the annual G'Day USA: Australia Week promotion.
 In 2013 Pete Evans was involved in a venture with several business partners that were reported to owe $769,000 to a multitude of different creditors, including Evans himself.
 In 2014, Evans overhauled the menu at the CBD apartment hotel Fraser Suites in Perth in keeping with his paleo philosophy.